cloudfoundry/docs-buildpacks/java/spring-service-bindings.html.md

 ```

 Method such as `dataSource()` come in a additional overloaded variant that offer
 specifying configuration options such as the pooling parameters.
-Please see Javadoc
+See Javadoc
 for more details.

 #### Connecting to Generic Services ####